KKanakaraj/Amazon-Reviews-Infectious-Disease/README.md

 * 26.11---**MODEL VALIDATION**

-     1.Generates recommendations for all users and Analyze the recommendations: Calculates accuracy of the recommendations by comparing against ground truth (for example Run the algorithm on the training set, and test it on the validation set).
+     1. Generates recommendations for all users and Analyze the recommendations: Calculates accuracy of the recommendations by comparing against ground truth (for example Run the algorithm on the training set, and test it on the validation set).

 * 31.11---**DEBUGGING AND WRITING THE DATA STORY**